freenode/web-7.0/content/pages/policies.md

 privilege, not a right, and may be withdrawn where we believe that this has not been the case.

-Unlaw activities and related support activities are considered off-topic, as are inappropriate advertissing, heavy media file trading, proprietary game software modding, warez, porn and various forms of antisocial behaviour, including (but not limited to) political, racial, ethnic, religious or gender-related invective.
+Unlawful activities and related support activities are considered off-topic, as are inappropriate advertissing, heavy media file trading, proprietary game software modding, warez, porn and various forms of antisocial behaviour, including (but not limited to) political, racial, ethnic, religious or gender-related invective.